Macroscopic Stochastic Thermodynamics: Applications

 The above Potts model can be embedded in a $d$-dimensional physical space.
 To this end, we consider a lattice in which each node contains a large number of $q$-state units described in the macroscopic limit by a local density $c_{i,x}$ (see \ref{subsec:continuous}).
 Units can not only change their internal state, i.e. rotate the spin, but also jump to nearby lattice sites with rates belonging to the sets $R$ and $C$, respectively.
-The scaled entropy production rate reads
+The scaled entropy production rate reads { for transitions $\rho \in R$ between states $i$ and $i+1$} and